mdn/content/files/en-us/learn/javascript/asynchronous/introducing/index.md

 This is the basic problem with long-running synchronous functions.
 What we need is a way for our program to:

 1. Start a long-running operation by calling a function.
-- have the function start the operation and return immediately, so our program can still be responsive to other events
+2. Have that function start the operation and return immediately, so that our program can still be responsive to other events.
-- be notified with the result of the operation, when it eventually completes.
+3. Notify us with the result of the operation when it eventually completes.

 That's what asynchronous functions can do, and the rest of this module explains how they are implemented in JavaScript.